anders-kolstad/MadFates_Madingley/docs/03-spinup.md

 load("data/initOut_demo.RData")
 ```

 The spin-up usualy requires a 100-1000 year simulation for the ecosystem parameters to stabilise.
 Here we will use just 2 years for demonstration.
-The function takes as input the output data fram ```madingley_init()``` as well as the standard model input variables /(which can be modified).
+The function takes as input the output data fram ```madingley_init()``` as well as the standard model input variables (which can be modified).

 The below code is the same as in the vignette example except I had to define my own output folder for some reason.